opencelium/opencelium/docs/gettinginvolved/installation.rst

 	ln -s /opt/conf/nginx.conf /etc/nginx/sites-enabled/

 .. note::
-	For SSL use the following commands instead:
+	If you like to use SSL, do the following:

 	.. code-block:: sh
 		:linenos: